 2) Amy Stolls likes chai lattes.
-Also, hot showers, hiking, her red rain boots, banjo and acoustic guitar music, 3D animation, cardamom, the Chicago Museum of Contemporary Art, scented chapstick, tzatziki, Moscow mules, African masks, well-illustrated picture books, This American Life, thunderstorms, cafes with couches, farmers’ markets, sleep, a good story, her sons’ laughing fits, little lined notebooks, log cabins, Frango mints, cuddling with her family, deep-dish pizza, mountains, massages, good-hearted people, funny people, people with free giveaways.
+Also, hot showers, hiking, her red rain boots, banjo and acoustic guitar music, 3D animation, cardamom, scented chapstick, tzatziki, Moscow mules, African masks, well-illustrated picture books, thunderstorms, cafes with couches, farmers’ markets, sleep, a good story, her sons’ laughing fits, little lined notebooks, log cabins, Frango mints, cuddling with her family, deep-dish pizza, mountains, massages, good-hearted people, funny people, people with free giveaways.
 Other stuff, too.

 3) Amy Stolls has no cavities.

 4) Amy Stolls has visited more than 25 countries.
 She has hiked the Inca Trail in Peru; kayaked through Southern Thailand; safaried in South Africa; biked from Prague to Budapest, along the Carretera Austral in Patagonia, and through northern Vietnam; backpacked through Europe; driven coast to coast across Canada; gotten drunk on good vodka in the former USSR (Moscow, St. Petersburg and cities in Uzbekistan and Kazakhstan) and, more recently, in Russia.
 In the last year, she has biked to work, run to the supermarket, and crawled into bed.

 5) Amy Stolls is under construction.
 Please check back later.
 (And thanks for visiting!)